 Every healthcare organization wants to avoid violating regulations under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 According to HIPAA, only staff involved in patient care, healthcare billing, and other critical processes should have access to patient health information (PHI).
-Additionally, these people should have only minimal access to private data.
+Additionally, these people should only have minimal access to private data.
 In other instances requiring the use and disclosure of PHI, patients’ permission must be obtained in advance.

 Healthcare practices and their business associates must therefore perform their roles while adhering to HIPAA rules to avoid paying fines and facing other consequences.
 But good intentions don’t always translate to good results.
-Covered entities may still commit violations, whether intentionally or unintentionally.
+Covered organizations may still commit violations, whether intentionally or unintentionally.

 What Qualifies as an Unintentional HIPAA Violation?

-HIPAA’S Breach Notification Rule requires covered entities and their business associates to notify patients in case their PHI is impermissibly disclosed or used.
+HIPAA’S Breach Notification Rule requires covered organizations and their business associates to notify patients in case their PHI is impermissibly disclosed or used.
 However, not all impermissible disclosure or use of PHI qualifies as a reportable breach.